siddh34/Notes/Third Year Sem 2/DAA/Unit 1.md

           (log n)^i, i >= 0 then U(n) = ((log n)^(i+1))/(i+1)

-        Note: r is the power of h(n) function
+        Note: r is the power of h(n) function4

         Once U(n) is found then substitute it in T(n) formula